Tressie Souders: A Woman's Error

 It is not yet known how Tressie Souders got into the film-making business, although it is known that she performed in an amateur theatrical production, a morality play entitled "Every Negro" written by the Reverend A. Lawrence Kimbrough of the Holsey Chapel Christian Methodist Episcopal Church of Frankfort in 1918.

-Kansas City physician A. Porter Davis produced and starred in A Lure of A Woman which was produced in 1921, while local newspaper editor, author, lecturer, and social activist Maria P. Williams produced, directed and starred in a 1923 melodrama The Flames of Wrath.
+Kansas City physician A. Porter Davis produced and starred in The Lure of A Woman which was produced in 1921, while local newspaper editor, author, lecturer, and social activist Maria P. Williams produced, directed and starred in a 1923 melodrama The Flames of Wrath.
 Both productions were locally made and produced, and enlisted local talent.

 In January 1922, the Afro-American Film Exhibitors Company of Kansas City, Missouri, with offices in Baltimore, Maryland and Dallas, Texas, contracted with Souders to distribute her film "A Woman's Error".
 Billboard Magazine for January 28, 1922 (34:107) published the company's announcement that "'A Woman's Error' was the first of its kind to be produced by a young woman of our race, and has been passed on by the critics as a picture true to Negro life."

 To date, no prints have been located.

 Later life

 Sometime between 1923 and 1926, Tressie Souders moved to Los Angeles, California, possibly intending to get into the motion picture business.
 However, she appears in surviving public records as a domestic worker.
 In the 1930 Federal Census, as "Tressa Souders", she is listed as a resident of the Sojourner Truth Industrial Home at 1139 East Adams Avenue.
 She would stay at that address until 1935, when she married Oscar C. West, a native of Richmond, Virginia who ran a pool hall in the Watts section of Los Angeles.
 The marriage was short-lived; by 1940, she is in San Francisco, California, living at the Madame C.J.
 Walker Home for Girls at 2066 Pine Street.
 Oscar West died in 1942 in Los Angeles.
 There were no children.

 Tressie West appears to have remained in San Francisco for the rest of her life, subject to periodic trips to Los Angeles or back home to Kansas.
-She died just before her ninety-eighth birthday and is buried with her mother, stepfather and other family members in the Frankfort Cemetery in Marshall County, Kansas.